List of novelty human election candidates: Count Binface

 Count Binface is a satirical novelty candidate created by the British comedian Jonathan David Harvey in 2018.
+Describing himself as an alien space warrior from the planet Sigma IX, Binface wears a black and grey uniform, a silver cape, and a helmet resembling a dustbin.

-He stood as a candidate for Uxbridge and South Ruislip in the 2019 United Kingdom general election against the then prime minister, Boris Johnson, and again at the 2023 by-election that followed Johnson's resignation.
+Binface stood as a candidate for Uxbridge and South Ruislip in the 2019 United Kingdom general election against the then prime minister, Boris Johnson, and again at the 2023 by-election that followed Johnson's resignation.
 He also stood in the London Mayoral elections in 2021 and 2024.
 In the 2024 general election, Binface stood against the prime minister, Rishi Sunak, in his Richmond and Northallerton constituency.
 Originally standing as an independent, since 2023 his affiliation has been given as Count Binface Party on ballot papers.

+In 2026, Count Binface declared he would stand in the Clacton On-Sea by-election, which was triggered by former and now elect-MP Nigel Farage.
+On 14 August, Count Binface secured a career-best finish in his political career, placing second with a vote count of 9,455.
+Farage won the by-election, yet failed to turn up to the announcement of the results.

 Lord Buckethead

 Lord Buckethead is a novelty candidate who has stood in four British general elections since 1987, portrayed by several individuals.
 He poses as an intergalactic villain resembling the Star Wars character Darth Vader.
 In the 1987 general election, Lee stood as Lord Buckethead, representing the Gremloids Party, against the Conservative prime minister Margaret Thatcher in her constituency in Finchley, London.
 He campaigned to demolish Birmingham to make way for a spaceport.
 He received 131 votes.
 In the 1992 general election, Lord Buckethead stood against the Conservative prime minister John Major in Huntingdon, winning 107 votes (0.1%).
 In 2017, the comedian Jonathan Harvey stood as Lord Buckethead against Theresa May in Maidenhead in the 2017 general election.
 Lord Buckethead's televised appearance standing next to May went viral.
 The Lord Buckethead Twitter account became active again in 2019.
 That year, Lord Buckethead, now played by David Hughes, appeared at People's Vote rallies calling for a second Brexit referendum.
 He won 125 votes.